Pano (caste)

-The Pano (Odia:ପାଣ) (also known as Pan, Buna Pana, Desua Pana) are a Dalit community of Odisha.
-They are recognized as Scheduled Caste in Bihar, West Bengal and Jharkhand officially.
+The Pano (also known as Pan) are a Scheduled Caste community of the Indian state of Odisha, as well as in Bihar, West Bengal and Jharkhand officially.
 They speak Odia.

 Demographics

-The Buna Pano are a part of the Pano.
-According to the 2011 Census, 1,205,099 people in Odisha constituting 17.7% of the total SC population, were members of this caste.
-It was the most populous of the scheduled castes of Odisha.
-The Pano have the maximum population in Jajpur district, followed by Kendujhar district and Dhenkanal district, but they constitute the highest proportion (77.9%) of the total SC population in Kandhamal district.
-In Odisha, 14% of them have middle educational level, about 13% have more.
+According to the 2011 Census, 1,205,099 people in Odisha were members of this caste, constituting 17.7% of the total SC population and being the most populous of the scheduled castes of Odisha.
+The Pano have the largest population in Jajpur district, followed by Kendujhar district and Dhenkanal district, but they constitute the highest proportion (77.9%) of the total SC population in Kandhamal district.
+In Odisha, 14% of them have middle educational level and about 13% have more.
 60.9% of their children in the 5–14 years group were at school.
 16.8% of the Pano workers were cultivators, 54.3% agricultural labourers, 4.2% HHI workers and 24.7% other workers.

-16.89% of the total population of Kandhamal district are members of a scheduled caste.
-Most of them are Pano (77.92%).

-Kendujhar district has 11.62% members of scheduled castes and among them the major caste groups are the Pano (58.77%).
+16.89% of the total population of Kandhamal district are members of a scheduled caste, with most of them being Pano (77.92%).
+Kendujhar district consists of 11.62% members of scheduled castes, of which the Pano make up 58.77%.
 In 1891, those living in Sitra were called workers in metal, speaking Kui and Odia.
 Intermarriage to Khonds and Odias was not permitted.

 Subdivision

-Panos have several sub-castes: the Odia, who claim a higher social status than the others, Buna, who are weavers, Betra or Raj, basketmakers, bamboo workers, and also perform watchman duties, Baistab, Panos who are Vaishnavites and perform their religious ceremonies, and Patraida, Panos who live alongside the Khondhs.
+Panos have several sub-castes: the Odia, who claim a higher social status than the others; Buna, who are weavers; Betra or Raj, basketmakers, bamboo workers, and also performers of watchman duties; Baistab, Panos who are Vaishnavites and perform their religious ceremonies; and Patraida, Panos who live alongside the Khondhs.
 This last subset is often simply referred to as the Khonda Panos, while the others are collectively referred to as Desa Panos.

-Colonial ethnographers, such as Herbert Hope Risley, theorized they were Dravidians who have been "Hinduized."
+Colonial ethnographers such as Herbert Hope Risley theorized that they were Dravidians who became "Hinduized."

 Culture

-The Panos have a group of totemistic exogamous clans, traced down the father's line.
+The Pan have a group of totemistic exogamous clans, traced down the father's line.
 However, this system of exogamy only considers ancestors only a few generations back and in the area, and so only excludes those of the clan in the area.
 This system of exogamy is followed by tribals throughout central and eastern India and is dubbed "local lines" by anthropologists.
 However, within this system, Panos ban marriage between someone and their first cousins and paternal uncle.

-Pano girls were only married when they became adults.
-The dowry provided near the turn of the 20th century was Rs.
-2 cash, a mound and a half of husked rice, a goat and 2 saris: for the bride and for the mother-in-law.
-Widow remarriage is common and it is seen as correct for the bride to marry her husband's younger brother, but never the elder.
-Divorce is also recognized, and the divorced husband must provide for his wife for 6 months.
-Divorcees are allowed to remarry.